 Behind Successful Chatbots: Ailira

 Around 5 years ago, Adrian Cartland started to think about digital disruption in the legal industry.
-At that time, Adrian was working as a tax lawyer in a top tier legal firm and didn’t believe that his work could ever be automated.
+At that time, Adrian worked as a tax lawyer in a top tier legal firm and didn’t believe his work could ever be automated.

 In 2014 Cartland took a couple of weeks off his work and went on a holiday.
 He spent some time reading books on the future of law, and the idea of legal automatization started crossing his mind.
 As he researched more and more, he realized that not only had automation in the law began many years ago, but it was inevitable that technology would be developed to further automate the law, globally.

 As Cartland began thinking more about it, he understood that much of his work could be automated and would continue to be, if not by him, then by someone else.
 This led him to AI.
 Adrian started investigating various types of technologies, including artificial intelligence, to help him find the solution.

 After his vacation, Adrian came to his boss and said: “I think I can automate 80% of your job”.
 “OK.
 Show me,” was the reply.
 So, Adrian left his job to create his own legal tech company, Cartland Law, and invest in the first version of AI research assistant.

 Within 6 months, the beta of Ailira was ready to go.
 In December 2015, Ailira won a grant from the D3 Digital Challenge “Keeping Women Safe”, a South Australian program that looks for digital solutions to support women experiencing or at risk of experiencing domestic violence.
 A couple of months later, in March 2016, Ailira was first launched for the legal research automation, with the plans to automate legal information provision and legal documents generation in the next version.

 But the eureka moment came when Cartland also saw the opportunities in the legal consumer space.
 A huge unserved legal market, as he explains.